wso2/k8s-api-operator/docs/GettingStarted/quick-start-guide.md

     online-store       LoadBalancer   10.83.9.142    35.232.188.134   9095:31055/TCP,9090:32718/TCP   57s
     ```

-    You now have a microgateway deployed in Kubernetes that runs your API for the microservice.
+    You now have a Microgateway deployed in Kubernetes that runs your API for the microservice.

 <br />